greerso/scrypts/README.md

 I can be found on [The Voskcoin Discord](https://discord.voskcoin.io)

-Feel free to create issues here or contact me through the Voskcoin Discord.

 Execute the following command from your smOS CLI where [smOSMiner] is the exact Miner name and version and [URLtoNewMiner.tar.gz] is a url to a tar.gz file of a linux binary.

 ```